dchouzer/SLogo/README.md

     private void checkStrings(List<Strings>)
         runs through a list of stringsto see if they are valid strings

+    private void setValidityFalse()
+        changes the status of a boolean "valid" that determines whether parser can proceed with command generation

-    private void changeValidity()
+    private void setValidityTrue()
-        can be called by parser to see if the parser can proceed to make messages
+        changes the status of a boolean "valid" that determines whether parser can proceed with command generation

     private void generateError() - will maybe need to split this into different types of errors creates a specific error based on the type of problem within the code